Bishop of Oswestry: Controversy

-The choice of Oswestry as name of the see was publicly criticised by Oswestry town councillor, Jonathan Upton, who in a letter to the Bishop of Lichfield, protested: "The response received to this announcement in Oswestry is one of upset and anger.
+The choice of Oswestry as the see's name was publicly criticised by Oswestry town councillor Jonathan Upton, who, in a letter to the Bishop of Lichfield, protested: "The response received to this announcement in Oswestry is one of upset and anger.
 The people of Oswestry feel deeply unhappy that our town's name is being used by the Anglican church as a tool of appeasing the opponents of gender equality and modern interpretation of the scripture."
-He reported St Oswald's Parish Church had declared it supported female clergy or clergy from the LGBT community working with it, and that apart from St Oswald's and the other parish church in the town, ordained women were serving the remainder of the area's rural parishes as vicars.
+He reported St Oswald's Parish Church had declared it supported female clergy or clergy from the LGBT community working with it, and that, apart from St Oswald's and the other parish church in the town, ordained women were serving the remainder of the area's rural parishes as vicars.